Bridging Binarization: Causal Inference with Dichotomized Continuous Exposures: Introduction

-This equivalence addresses many of the common critiques put forward by methods researchers have regarding binarization in causal inference.
-Even textbooks written on epidemiological methods heavily dissuade researchers from categorizing/binarizing treatment variables \cite{rothman_modern_2008}.
-Some researchers contend that binarization violates the Stable Unit Treatment Values Assumption (SUTVA).
-SUTVA is one of the underlying assumptions that researchers make when prescribing a causal meaning to their statistical estimate of the ATE \cite{vanderweele_causal_2013}.
-VanderWeele and co-authors argue that binarization violates this assumption as encoding a continuous treatment into a binary one implies that there are several values of treatment embedded in one value of the binary treatment variable \cite{vanderweele_causal_2013} \cite{vanderweele_inference_2011}.
-Rothman, Greenland, and Lash make a similar argument, stating that such ``open-ended categories" such as cut-offs are harmful because one category can contain many different exposure values or confounder effects \cite{rothman_modern_2008}.
-However, our proposed MTP circumvents these issues by defining the precise mechanism by which the value of the treatment changes.
-Specifically, we can re-write the average outcome under two seemingly deterministic binarized treatment levels in terms of the average outcomes under two policies that change the underlying distribution of treatment in a fully specified way.
-In addition to this critique, Bennette and Vickers contend that binarization assumes``homogeneity of risk within categories" \cite{bennette_against_2012}.
-However, our application of MTPs in this paper does not imply that the effect is the same for everyone; rather, in thinking about the effect of a modified treatment policy at a population level, we are considering a target parameter that is an average of the treatment effect across the distribution of the treatment of interest in the target population.
+This equivalence addresses many of the common critiques put forward by methods researchers regarding binarization in causal inference.
+There have been textbook chapters written on epidemiological methods heavily dissuading researchers from categorizing/binarizing exposure variables \cite{rothman_modern_2008}.
+Some researchers contend that binarization violates the Stable Unit Treatment Values Assumption (SUTVA), an assumption that some researchers make when prescribing a causal meaning to their statistical estimate of the ATE.
+In particular, one component of SUTVA is that there are no multiple versions of treatment \cite{rubin_randomization_1980}.
+VanderWeele et al. argue that binarization violates this assumption as encoding a continuous exposure into a binary one implies that there are several values of exposure embedded in one value of the binary exposure variable \cite{vanderweele_inference_2011, vanderweele_causal_2013}.
+Rothman et al. make a similar argument, stating that such ``open-ended categories," like cut-offs, are harmful because one category can contain many different exposure values or confounder effects \cite{rothman_modern_2008}.
+However, the proposed MTPs circumvent these issues by defining the precise mechanism by which the distribution of the exposure changes.
+Specifically, one can re-write the average outcome under two seemingly deterministic binarized exposure levels in terms of the average outcomes under two policies that change the underlying distribution of exposure in a fully specified way.
+In addition to this critique, Bennette and Vickers contend that binarization assumes ``homogeneity of risk within categories" \cite{bennette_against_2012}.
+However, the application of MTPs in this paper does not imply that the effect is the same for everyone; rather, in thinking about the effect of a modified treatment policy at a population level, we are considering a causal estimand that is an average of the exposure effect across the distribution of the exposure of interest in the target population.